resema/Notepad/_posts/2017-11-07-recommender-system-an-introduction.md

 This going back and forth to estimate the two parameters is not the fastest approach.
 There are also others as the proposed simultanous approach:

 ![collaborative_filtering_optimization_simultanously.png]({{site.baseurl}}/images/posts/RecommenderSystems_AnIntroduction/collaborative_filtering_optimization_simultanously.png)

+The above shown **cost function** for the collaborative filtering looks like this.
+This one contains the regularization term.
+Be aware of only using elements (movies) to sum up for the cost function which have been **rated by a user**.

 ### How To Apply The Algorithm
 ![collaborative_filtering_algorithm.png]({{site.baseurl}}/images/posts/RecommenderSystems_AnIntroduction/collaborative_filtering_algorithm.png)